 Big development often behind venue closures

-The Queer Spaces exhibition brings together archives of past and present LGBT+ venues, to trace how the pattern of closures relates to the wider development of the city, and to measure the impact on the community.
+The Queer Spaces exhibition brings together archives of past and present LGBTQ+ venues, to trace how the pattern of closures relates to the wider development of the city, and to measure the impact on the community.

 Exhibits include newspaper clippings and fliers from parties, community meetings and events, as well as video interviews with community members.